API Info

 Medical API messages

-When using the Medical API, Metriport will send Webhook messages containing patient document data to your app, as soon as the data becomes available after initiating a document query.
+When using the Medical API, Metriport will send Webhook messages containing status updates to your app, as soon as the data becomes available.

-You can see Webhook details specific to the Medical API on this page.
+You can see Webhook details specific to the Medical API, including which operations trigger Webhook messages, on this page.

 Retries

-Sometimes, due to temporary network distruption (or whatever other reason), a Webhook payload may fail to be delivered to your app.
-In these cases, Metriport will store the failed requests, and then you can then manually retry them - using either the dashboard, or the API.
+Sometimes, due to temporary network disruption (or whatever other reason), a Webhook payload may fail to be delivered to your app.
+In these cases, Metriport will store the failed requests, and you can then manually retry them - using either the dashboard, or the API.

 If you do not have the Webhook URL configured, the Metriport will not attempt to deliver Webhook messages for the Medical API - in which case retries are not applicable.